DevOps-With-Babar-Zahoor/.github/profile/readme.md

      1. Go to the original repository. https://github.com/DevOps-With-Babar-Zahoor/linux
      1. Go to folder > Support Required
-     1. Copy the content of the file "template.md"
-     1. Create a new issue, using the template above from point 3.
+     1. Create a new issue, using already set template.
      1. As this is Linux related support required
      1. Go to issues on https://github.com/DevOps-With-Babar-Zahoor/Linux/issues
      1. Click New Issue
-     1. Paste the template with your data filled.
+     1. Fill the template for the issue.
      1. Click the "Submit New Issue" button.

   Volunteer Support will be provided and solutions will be suggested on GitHub